web-auth/webauthn-framework/docs/examples/prf-demo/README.md

 ```

 The framework does **not** validate `clientExtensionResults.prf.results`
-server-side, and intentionally so — the PRF output is a secret that lives in
+server-side, and intentionally so: the PRF output is a secret that lives in the
-the browser only.
-The lib's job is to surface the right inputs in the options
+browser only.
+The lib's job is to surface the right inputs in the options sent
-sent to the browser; the rest is Web Crypto inside the page.
+to the browser; the rest is Web Crypto inside the page.

+That is not just a design choice here, it is what the specification requires.
+W3C WebAuthn Level 3 states that authenticator extension outputs MUST NOT
+contain cleartext PRF outputs, because the authenticator data is signed and the
+client therefore cannot strip anything from it before the credential is posted
+to the relying party server.
+Two practical rules follow:

+- read the results from `getClientExtensionResults().prf.results` and nowhere
+  else, and never post them to your own backend;
+- a readable `prf` entry sitting in the authenticator extension outputs is a
+  red flag, not usable key material.
+The library ships an opt-in
+  `Webauthn\AuthenticationExtensions\PseudoRandomFunctionOutputChecker` that
+  rejects such a response.
+It is not registered by default, since turning a
+  previously accepted ceremony into a hard failure does not belong in a minor
+  release.
+Add it to your `ExtensionOutputCheckerHandler` (or simply declare it
+  as a service in a Symfony application) if you want the requirement
+  enforced.

 ## Two PRF salts per ceremony